jldroid25/DevOps/README.md

 ## **About:**

-A series of  Projects from my Udacity Cloud-DevOps Engineer NanoDegree Program
+A series of  Projects from my Udacity Cloud-DevOps Engineer NanoDegree Program and other projects I built to learn new skills

-## Must have Tools:
-to be continue

-## Useful Sites:
-to be continue

 ## In touch